MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

         && apoNotification->audioSystemEffectsPropertyChange.propertyStoreType == AUDIO_SYSTEMEFFECTS_PROPERTYSTORE_TYPE_USER)
     {
         // Check if one of the properties that we are interested in has changed.
-        // As an example, we check for "PKEY_Endpoint_Enable_Channel_Swap_SFX" which is a ficticious
+        // As an example, we check for "PKEY_Endpoint_Enable_Channel_Swap_SFX" which is a fictitious
         // PROPERTYKEY that could be set on our user property store. if (apoNotification->audioSystemEffectsPropertyChange.propertyKey ==
             PKEY_Endpoint_Enable_Channel_Swap_SFX)